Get insider access

 Cons

 The Apple AirPods Pro 2nd Gen are decent for office use.
 These in-ears have a comfortable and well-built design that's suitable for long days at the office.
 While their six-hour continuous battery life may not completely last through your day, their carrying case supplies an additional four charges, which is handy in a pinch.
-They're also equipped with a great ANC system and can block out office noise like chatty coworkers or the high-pitched hum of AC units very well.
+They're also equipped with an outstanding ANC system and can block out office noise like chatty coworkers or the high-pitched hum of AC units very well.

 Pros

-• Great ANC performance.
+• Stellar ANC performance.

 • Comfortable and premium design.